 - 1. To elect three Class II directors to hold office until the 2023 Annual Meeting of Stockholders; - 2.
 To approve the reincorporation of the Company in Nevada (the "Reincorporation"); - 3.
-To approve the repricing of outstanding stock options issued under the Company's Amended and Restated 2012 Stock Incentive Plan and held by current officers or employees of the Company which have an exercise price higher than \$1.54 per share (the "Option Repricing"); - 4.
+To approve the repricing of outstanding stock options issued under the Company's Amended and Restated 2012 Stock Incentive Plan and held by current officers or employees of the Company which have an exercise price higher than \$1.54 per share, but excluding options granted for service on our board of directors (the "Option Repricing"); - 4.
 To approve an Amended and Restated 2012 Stock Incentive Plan (the "Amended and Restated Plan"), including an increase in the reserve of shares of common stock authorized for issuance thereunder by 750,000 to 1,750,000; - 5.
 To ratify the appointment of Baker Tilly Virchow Krause, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2020; and - 6.
 To approve a proposal to adjourn the Annual Meeting, if necessary, to solicit additional proxies for approval of the Reincorporation, the Option Repricing and/or the Amended and Restated Plan, as applicable.